 As I predicted, the country is still beset by protests, strikes, sit-ins and lawlessness.
 According to the Associated Press, “Crime has soared by 200 per cent since Hosni Mubarak’s ouster from the presidency” with “murder, violent theft and kidnapping leading the surge”.

 Equally disturbing is the ravaged economy.
 Foreign currency reserves are at their lowest since 2007 and growth projections have been downgraded.
 Tourism is almost non-existent.
 Hotels are empty.
-Adding to ’s economic woes is the mass influx of workers escaping Libya.
+Adding to #Egypt’s economic woes is the mass influx of #Egyptian workers escaping Libya.

 I’m most worried about the political front.
 Almost as soon as Mubarak made his retreat, prominent figures in the youth movement faded away.
 Moreover, whenever young protesters were asked why they didn’t appoint a leader they would invariably say that they didn’t have one.